CameronBodine/PINGMapper/docs/Vision.md

 > - Automated identification, mapping, and enumeration of specific features (e.g., fish, ghost crab pots, cultural features, etc.)
 > - ...
 >
+>**Are you interested in partnering to build the future of low-cost aquatic imaging and mapping with PING-Mapper?**
+> ---
+>
 > Do you share this vison?
 Can you benefit from additional development and application of these tools?
 Are there other features that I am missing that you would like to see supported?
->
->**Are you interested in partnering to build the future of low-cost aquatic imaging and mapping with `PING-Mapper`?**
->
-> I am interested to hear from you in order to discuss these possibilities.
+I am interested to hear from you in order to discuss these possibilities.
 Please read on to find out more!

 ## Introduction